bgould/kint/README.md

 Advantage 2 ergonomic keyboards.

-It is based on the [kin-T controller](https://github.com/kinx-project/kint) designed by Michael Stapelberg, which is based on the line of Teensy microcontrollers from PJRC.
+It is based on the [kin-T controller](https://github.com/kinx-project/kint) designed by Michael Stapelberg, which utilizes the line of Teensy microcontrollers from PJRC.

-kinT-QT is designed to be microcontroller-agnostic by wiring the matrix and indicator LEDs to a pair of MCP23017 port expanders that are accessible via I2C, so all of the functionality of the keyboard can be controlled with 2 digital pins.
+kinT-QT is designed to be microcontroller-agnostic ... the matrix and indicator LEDs to a pair of MCP23017 port expanders that are accessible via I2C, so all of the functionality of the keyboard can be controlled by most microcontrollers with 2 digital pins.

-The board has footprints for [Adafruit Feather](https://www.adafruit.com/category/946) boards, as well as for [Adafruit KB2040](https://adafru.it/5302) and other Pro Micro compatible boards.
+The PCB has footprints for [Adafruit Feather](https://www.adafruit.com/category/946) boards, as well as for [Adafruit KB2040](https://adafru.it/5302) and other Pro Micro compatibles.
+Connections from the microcontroller footprint to the I2C bus and USB cable are configurable by solder jumpers, and plenty of extra prototyping space is provided to allow for maximum flexibility.

 ## Quick overview